NickJaensson/eztfem.py/sphinx/source/index.rst

 eztfem.py documentation
 =======================

 Welcome to the eztfem.py documentation page.
+Eztfem is a simple toolkit for the finite element method (FEM) intended for use  in teaching finite elements for fluid flow.
+It can be seen as a significantly reduced version of TFEM (developed and maintained by M.A.
+Hulsen at the Eindhoven University of Technology).
+Since eztfem.py consists of Python functions only, it is easily accessible for students.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

    eztfem_install
+   example_poisson1
+   example_poisson4
    modules